bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

         - To copy file or folder paths, right click on the file or folder and __hold__ the 'option' key.
         - Next, select Copy "File Name" as Pathname.
 5. Run the script
+    - Make sure the the correct environment is activated.
+        - Type or copy/paste command: __source activate SPR_ADLP_env__
+        - Press 'enter'
     - Type the command: __Create_SPR_setup_file.py "Paste the contents of your clipboard"__
     - This should create the setup file on your desktop.